fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	*Figure 9.1* Force Unique Option for a Dropdown Grid question type in the Editor

+.. note::

 	By default, the Identifier is "None", ie., blank

-.. note::

-	The respondent will never see a questions Identifier.

 When a question has been given an Identifer, it will appear in the Advanced Branching Logic window.